Anon-Planet/thgtoa/docs/guide/index.md

 Unusual network activities showing up from a computer at the same time your computer is seemingly powered off might raise suspicions.

 If you are to resort to this, you should never do so from a monitored/known network but only from a safe different network.
-Ideally a safe public wi-fi (See [Find some safe places with decent public Wi-Fi][Find some safe places with decent public Wi-Fi:]).
+Ideally a safe public wi-fi (See [Find some safe places with decent public Wi-Fi](#find-some-safe-places-with-decent-public-wi-fi)).

 **Do not use a live system on a Software supervised/monitored device on a known network.**